-If you would like to use these EV charging points, you need to register online with CPS GENIE.
-Any vehicle that is licensed with the DVLA as a pure electric or a plug-in hybrid electric vehicle can join the scheme.
-This includes motorbikes, cars, vans, trucks and scooters.
+If you would like to use these EV charging points, please register on the GeniePoint website.
+Any vehicle that is licensed with the DVLA as a pure electric or plug-in hybrid electric vehicle may join the scheme.
+This includes cars, vans, trucks, motorbikes and scooters.

 Cost and restrictions

 The fee for electricity consumed is £0.30 per kilowatt hour (which is below the market average).
 Parking in an EV charging bay is free up to a maximum stay of three hours, provided that the vehicle is on charge for the entire stay.